Worm: Informal grouping

 Familiar worms include the earthworms, members of phylum Annelida.
 Other invertebrate groups may be called worms, especially colloquially.
 In particular, many unrelated insect larvae are called "worms", such as the railroad worm, woodworm, glowworm, bloodworm, butterworm, inchworm, mealworm, silkworm, and woolly bear worm.

 Worms may also be called helminths, particularly in medical terminology when referring to parasitic worms, especially the Nematoda (roundworms) and Cestoda (tapeworms).
 Hence, "helminthology" is the study of parasitic worms.
 When a human or an animal, such as a dog or horse, is said to "have worms", it means that it is infested with parasitic worms, typically roundworms or tapeworms.
 Deworming is a method to kill off the worms that have infected a human or animal by giving anthelmintic drugs.

 "Ringworm" is not a worm at all, but a skin fungus.

-Lobopodians are an informal grouping of extinct panarthropods from the Cambrian to the Carboniferous that are often called worms or "worm like animals" despite the fact they had legs in the form of stubby lobopods.
+Lobopodians are an informal grouping of extinct panarthropods from the Cambrian to the Carboniferous that are often called worms or "worm-like animals" despite having had legs in the form of stubby lobopods.
 Likewise, the extant Onychophora are sometimes called velvet worms despite possessing stubby legs.